Hafas/nostegama/README.md

 *The file name should equal the grid image's file name for this plugin to work properly.*

 Profile properties this plugin uses:
-* `gridDir`:  *mandatory* Path to a directory where the plugin should browse for grid images
+* `gridDir`:  *optional* Path to a directory where the plugin should browse for grid images.
+Default is `grid` in the application directory.

 Non-Steam Game properties this plugin uses: *none*